FAQ About the Coronavirus

 What are the possible signs of infection?

-The incubation period for infection with the coronavirus is about ten days (1 to 14 days).
+The incubation period for infection with the coronavirus is about five to six days as a rule and, in exceptional cases, up to 14 days.
 Please be aware of the following symptoms:

 - Shortness of breath